ska-telescope/developer.skatelescope.org/src/getting-started/integrate-skampi.rst

 Before you begin
 ================

-It is possible to deploy SKAMPI on many common used operating system.
+It is possible to deploy SKAMPI on many commonly used operating system.
 If you have not done it before or are having trouble with the process please follow the detailed tutorial https://developer.skao.int/en/latest/getting-started/deploy-skampi.html

 Before you start with the actual integration you need to clone the SKAMPI repository and test